Whatever Happened to Our Imagination?

 But we couldn’t be further from the truth.
 Our imaginations allow us to think beyond reality and build upon our experiences to generate new solutions and ideas that can genuinely change the way we live.

 Just think about how a child reacts when they first experience something.
 There’s complete amazement and awe.
-The world is alien to a child, and each new experience brings with it an incredible about fascination.
+The world is alien to a child, and each new experience brings with it an incredible amount of fascination.

 It’s really sad, that we no longer see the world with such wide-eyed wonderment.

-Imagination has run away from us completely, it’s that we simply hide it and focus our minds on all the reasons why we shouldn’t let it roam free.
+Imagination hasn’t run away from us completely, it’s that we simply hide it and focus our minds on all the reasons why we shouldn’t let it roam free.